Flat pricing. No account. No surprise bill.

 When Vercel is the better choice

-Vercel is an excellent platform, and for a real set of projects it is the right call.
+Vercel is an excellent product, and for a real set of projects it is the right call.
 Here is where it wins.

 It is also the stronger fit for an established team that wants preview deploys per pull request, granular environments, role-based access, and a long-running CI/CD pipeline.
 And its mature ecosystem — integrations, analytics, a large community, and years of production hardening — is a real advantage when you are operating at scale.